Dragonfly (2025 film): Production

 The film is written and directed by Paul Andrew Williams, who wrote the script during the Covid-19 pandemic.
 The film was designed to be shot under pandemic restrictions, but principal photography did not take place until after the pandemic restrictions had ended.
-The film was shot in several locations in a Yorkshire town called Knottingley.
+The film was shot in several locations in two Yorkshire towns called Knottingley and Castleford.
 The character of Elsie contains characteristics close to his own mother and maternal grandmother.
 Actress Andrea Riseborough had a high degree of creative input into the costume of her character Colleen.
 The drama stars Brenda Blethyn as Elsie, with Jason Watkins cast as her son.

 The film is produced by Giant Productions and Meraki Films with Marie-Elena Dyche and Dominic Tighe as producers.

 Release

 The film had its world premiere at the Tribeca Festival in June 2025 ahead of its British premiere at the Edinburgh Film Festival in August 2025.

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, Dragonfly holds an approval rating of 93% from 15 reviews.

 Peter Bradshaw in The Guardian described the film as "stark, fierce, wonderfully acted", and "riveting" with "elements of Mike Leigh but also moments of thriller and even horror".